-5 ways this years John Lewis advert is scientifically inaccurate
+5 ways last years John Lewis advert is scientifically inaccurate

 This year's John Lewis advert made us cry three times.
 Once for the old man (please donate to Age UK by the way), once for the young girl's kindness and then several more times we cried tears of scientific rage.
 It may be beautiful, it may be really heart-wrenching, but this advert is by no means scientifically accurate.

 5) The moon is not "Half the world away"

 The song over the advert keeps saying he's "half the world away".
 Bullcrap.
 That's the moon.
 The moon is 384,400km away according to our Google search.
 That's over 30 times the earth's diameter according to a secondary Google search.
 Would it have hurt the message to alter the lyrics to be scientifically accurate?
 "30 diameters of the earth away" still works.

 If the moon was "half the world away" it would soon crash into the world, destroying every John Lewis store in existence.